quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 EDP is deployed by a standalone CloudFormation template that configures the conditions under which events get generated.

-The following template parameters need to be defined in the CloudFormation template during deployment:
+The following template parameters need to be defined during deployment:

 | Parameter  | Description |
 | ------------- | ------------- |